by Texas Homesteader ~

 Oh yes indeed, I used to have that same tumbling stack of plasticware that many of us are burdened with.
 They were typically shoved willy/nilly in the cabinet with all their mismatched lids.

-Then one day I cried “ENOUGH!”
-I started using a sturdy and stain-free material that I already had – GLASS!
-Switching to storing my food in the fridge in glass containers has been a game-changer for me.
+Switching to using glass containers to store my food in the fridge and pantry has been a game-changer for me.
 Especially with regard to the reduction of food waste since I can always SEE the food without even opening the container!